 Abandoned houses are a breeding ground for mosquitoes

-Foreclosed, half-finished or abandoned houses dotting Metro Detroit neighborhoods are providing a handy haven for summer's most dreaded pests -- mosquitoes -- at time when communities can least afford to control them.
+Foreclosed, half-finished, or abandoned houses dotting Metro Detroit neighborhoods are providing a handy haven for summer's most dreaded pests -- mosquitoes -- at times when communities can least afford to control them.

 Michigan had one of the highest foreclosure rates in the nation for the first quarter of the year, according to RealtyTrac, with more than 33,000 properties.
 Foreclosures in 2008 were up 21 percent from the previous year and 108 percent from 2006.

 Mosquitoes can breed in just a few ounces of water, the experts said.
 Waterlogged flower pots, neglected birdbaths, dirty gutters, and even puddles or fast-food cups can become havens.